 03 of 03

 Natural rinds form with the least amount of intervention.
-In the temperature and humidity controlled rooms where cheeses are aged, air naturally dries out the outside of cheese.
+In the temperature and humidity controlled rooms where cheeses are aged, air naturally dries out the outside of the cheese.
 Over time, this forms a thin crust on the outside of the cheese which becomes its rind.
 Cheesemakers monitor this process and periodically rub the rind with oil, salt and/or a damp cloth soaked in brine.

 Natural rinds tend to be thicker and harder, and sometimes gritty.
 For this reason, they aren't always the most pleasant eating experience.

-Examples of natural rinds: Stilton, Montgomery Cheddar, Tomme de Savoie, Cantal, Parmigiano-Reggiano ,and Tumalo Tomme
+Examples of natural rinds: Stilton, Montgomery Cheddar, Tomme de Savoie, Cantal, Parmigiano-Reggiano, and Tumalo Tomme